 A partnership of the National Endowment for the Arts, Poetry Foundation, and the state and jurisdictional arts agencies, Poetry Out LoudTM is a national arts education program that encourages the study of great poetry by offering free educational materials and a dynamic recitation competition for high school students across the country.
 The program starts in the classroom/school or at the local level with an area organization.
 Winners then may advance to a regional and/or state competition, and ultimately to the national finals.
 Awards and placements are determined solely by the judges' scores based on the Poetry Out Loud Evaluation Criteria.
-Non-school organizations, such as after school clubs, libraries, or nonprofit organizations, may also choose to run Poetry Out Loud.
-Students may only compete in one stream-either with their school or an organization.
-Students unable to participate at their school or a local organization should contact their state Poetry Out Loud coordinator to discuss other opportunities for inclusion in the state's official competition.
+Poetry Out Loud takes place in all 50 states, American Samoa, District of Columbia, Guam, Puerto Rico, and the U.S. Virgin Islands.
 Since the program began in 2005, more than 4.1 million students and 68,000 teachers from 17,000 schools and organizations across the nation have participated in Poetry Out Loud.